ErwanBarbedor/PlumeScript/readme.md

 #### Changes
 - New builtin function `table`. _Used to declare empty tables, declaring inline tables or merge tables._
 - New builtin function `len`. _Replace the lua `#`_
+- Can now iterate directly on table: `for x in t`

 [Older versions](doc/changelog.md)